hoichi/hoichi.io/contents/blog/2019-11-04-Type-And-Test-Driven-Development.md

 This is when I’m beginning to have second thoughts about the red-green minimalism.
 Obviously (to me), the next _minimal_ step is to sort the `int`s to fix the test.
 But our actual goal isn’t to sort `int`s.
 We need to sort _articles_.
 By _dates_.
 And if we sort `int`s now, we’ll have more tests to refactor later.

 Shall we skip to the next step then, and sort dates?
-The quickest would be to use polymorphic comparison, which feels a little flaky, and anyway, all this thinking got me thinking: do I want to create a collection of _anything_, or do I just need a collection of post?
+The quickest would be to use polymorphic comparison, which feels a little flaky, and anyway, all this thinking got me thinking: do I want to create a collection of _anything_, or do I merely need a collection of posts?
 Because the former would require a functor with a few parameters.

 Of course, functors are cool and make you feel like a real programmer.
 They also probably make property testing easier, and property tests make you feel safer.
-But then again, a functor would make you have to write more tests just to make sure parametrization works correctly.
+But then again, a functor would make you have to write more tests to make sure parametrization works correctly.
 So, no, can’t be bothered with functors for now.
-Not before I need to collect something other than posts.
+Not until I need to collect something other than posts.

-So, answering he question of what to sort, yes, I could go and change `Collection.t` to `Js.Date.t` and rewrite the `int` tests accordingly.
-I’d even be able to reuse the date sorting logic and the date values in the tests.
-But since I’ve already took myself out of the busy mood, I say let’s bite the bullet and switch to the actual posts already.
+So, answering the question of what to sort, yes, I could go and change `Collection.t` to `Js.Date.t` and rewrite the `int` tests accordingly.
+I’d even be able to reuse the dates sorting logic and the date values in the tests.
+But since I’ve already taken myself out of the busy mood, I say let’s bite the bullet and switch to the actual posts already.

 ## Enter The Actual Posts

-One more thing before we get back into the red-green rush.
-We’re probably going to create a few mock posts for our tests, so let’s create some helpers for greater readability.
+One more thing before we dive back into the red-green rush.
+We’re probably going to create more mock posts that is healthy to read in full form.
+Better add some helpers for readability.

 ```reason
 // some mocks from our stash